surosh-khaliqi/it-infrastructure-portfolio-lab/phase2-servers/02-build-log.md

 ## 11. Troubleshooting & Issues

-### Issue 1 — Chrony would not synchronize (default maxdistance too strict)
+### Issue 1 — Chrony would not synchronize

 **Where:** SRV-S2-SERVERS

 **Symptom:** `chronyc tracking` showed Leap status “Not synchronised” and an enormous offset (~7.3 hours).
 Reachability improved but the source was never selected.

-**Root cause:** Chrony’s default `maxdistance` is 3 seconds.
-Nested VMs started with multi-hour clock drift, so the source was rejected regardless of reachability.
+**Root cause:** The time source was reachable but was not being selected during the initial large clock offset.
+Increasing `maxdistance`, then forcing a burst and step, allowed synchronization to complete.
+The observed fix is recorded here without treating the clock offset itself as the direct meaning of `maxdistance`.

 **Fix:**
 ```bash